varigit/pyvar/docs/_sources/pyvar.gettingstarted.rst.txt

 Introduction
 ------------

-Before getting started with pyvar package and learning more about its core and examples, it is important to mention that one of the main focus of this package is to allow the users to explore multiple ML applications use cases by using displays, cameras devices, and user interfaces capabilities.
-We also must briefly talk about a couple of things such as the AI hardware accelerator, model training, and model quantization even though those are long subjects.
+Before getting started with the pyvar package and learning more about its core and examples, it is important to mention that one of the main focuses of this package is to allow users to explore multiple ML applications use cases by using displays, cameras devices, and user interfaces capabilities.
+We also must briefly talk about a few more things such as the AI hardware accelerator, model training, and model quantization, although those are extensive subjects.

 Software
 --------